Weak solutions and singular limits for a compressible fluid-structure interaction problem with slip boundary conditions: Existence of Weak Solutions

 \subsection{Uniform estimates}

-In this section, we are going to derive uniform in $\kappa$ and $\delta$ estimates so that one is able to further pass to the limit as $\kappa = \delta \to 0$ step by step, i.e., the extension limit and the vanishing artificial pressure limit.
-Denote by $(\vr^\delta, \bu^\delta, w^\delta)$ a pair of approximate solutions defined by Definition \ref{def:weak-extended}, for which we suppress the dependence on $ \kappa $ for simplicity.
+In this section, we are going to derive uniform in $\kappa$ and $\delta$ estimates so that one is able to further pass to the limit as $\kappa = \delta \to 0$ step by step, i.e., the extension limit and the vanishing artificial pressure limit. {Let $(\vr^\delta, \bu^\delta, w^\delta)$ be a pair of approximate solutions constructed in Theorem \ref{thm:weak-ext}}, for which we suppress the dependence on $ \kappa $ for simplicity.
 Then in view of \eqref{eqs:weak-energy-inequality-ext}, we conclude that following uniform (in $\delta$ and $ \kappa $) boundedness

 Moreover, a direct use of Korn's inequality on H\"older domain (e.g., \cite[Lemma 3.9]{MMNRT2022}) yields

 which by Sobolev embedding implies

 Indeed,